LewisYoul/pokebattle/README.md

 # PokeBattle (Transgressions) 🥊🎮

-PokeBattle is a re-incarneted 'Tekken' battle game based on the October coding Cohort at Makers Academy.
-PokeBattle was done with React as the front end, Rails as the back end, and the duration of this project was for a week.
-The project is called "Transgressions" based on a rule at Makers Academy.
+This is a battle game build using Ruby on Rails and React JS.
+Two players can play.
+Once the application is started each player can select a player and then choose to battle!
+All player information is stored in a postgreSQL database which is then served as a Rails API.

 Note: This is the back-end of the project.
-The client side repo is here:   https://github.com/tabrza/pokebattle-react
+The client side repo is here - https://github.com/tabrza/pokebattle-react.
+Both of these repositories will be required for the app to run successfully.

 ![](public/uploads/player/image/home.png)